 In analytics, a bounce is calculated specifically as a session that triggers only a single request, such as when a visitor lands on your product page and then exits without taking any other action/interaction during that session.

 It reminds me of Kaushik’s famous take on customer bounce: came, puked, left.

-An interaction means any hit sent to Google Analytics: of course, it could be a pageview (and the user went to another site) but it could also be a transaction, a social share, an event (when non-interaction is false), or a virtual pageview user-defined hit.
+An interaction means any hit sent to Google Analytics (or your analytics server of choice): of course, it could be a pageview (and the user went to another site) but it could also be a transaction, a social share, an event (when non-interaction is false), or a virtual pageview user-defined hit.